 The problem was, tons of designer labels needed purchasing and card debt paying off.
 Thankfully, then-boyfriend Count Franz Von Gemmern Sigmaringen conveniently owned a brothel in Barcelona.
 Without so much as the batting of an eyelash, Mr Hodge clicked his heels, thought of England, or rather his credit card, and dutifully joined the stables.
 Alas, the authorities got wind of the shenanigans and soon killed off the golden goose by deporting the pair of them.

 For decades, La O has cut an undeniably matriarchal and acid-tongued figure on London’s gay scene which, suffice it to say, couldn’t have been quite what it is without its very own Iron Lady.
-Indeed, Dusty, a royalist and notoriously staunch Thatcherite, definitely ain’t for turning.
+Indeed, Dusty, a notoriously staunch Thatcherite, definitely ain’t for turning.

 Scroll down and click if images don’t automatically roll out to the bottom of the page.
 Click on any image to enlarge.